LJM (company): Cuiaba

 In mid-1999, Enron owned a 65% stake in a Brazilian company, EPE, building a natural gas power plant in Cuiaba, Brazil.
-Additionally, the stake gave Enron the right to appoint 3 of the 4 directors in EPE's Board of Directors.
-The plant was having technical and environmental problems and Enron wanted to reduce its stake but had difficulty finding a buyer.
-Via a confusing and obscuring sequence of employees working for various subsidiaries, LJM1 "agreed" to purchase a 13% stake in EPE from Enron with the additional stipulation that LJM1 would gain control of one of Enron's 3 slots in EPE's Board.
+Additionally, the stake gave Enron the right to appoint 3 of the 4 directors on EPE's Board of Directors.
+The plant was having technical and environmental problems, and Enron wanted to reduce its stake but had difficulty finding a buyer.
+Via a confusing and obscuring sequence of employees working for various subsidiaries, LJM1 "agreed" to purchase a 13% stake in EPE from Enron with the additional stipulation that LJM1 would gain control of one of Enron's 3 slots on EPE's Board.

 Enron used the missing director (it now only had 2 of 4 seats on the Board) and its reduced stake (52%) to claim that it no longer controlled EPE and therefore did not have to consolidate EPE on its balance sheets.
 This move allowed Enron to mark-to-market a portion of a related gas contract and post a $65 million mark-to-market income for the second half of 1999.
-Later, Enron mysteriously bought back the stake for a loss of approximately $3 million, despite the fact that the plant's construction had bogged down even more in the intervening time.
+Later, Enron mysteriously bought back the stake for a loss of approximately $3 million, even though the plant's construction had bogged down even more in the intervening time.

 ENA CLO

 In December 1999, Enron North America (ENA) pooled a group of its loans receivable into a Trust (known as a collaterized loan obligation) and sold about $324 million of Notes and equity.
 The lower-rated tranches of these securities were found to be extremely difficult to sell, given that they were the last to be paid out of the Trust and hence the most likely to default.
 These notes, not surprisingly, were purchased by LJM2 for $32.4 million.
-Since the loans had now supposedly been sold off without any further recourse to Enron, this allowed Enron to claim that it was no longer subject to credit exposure - improving its financial statements.
+Since the loans had now supposedly been sold off without any further recourse to Enron, this allowed Enron to claim that it was no longer subject to credit exposure, improving its financial statements.
 Later, when some of the loans began to default, Enron provided support to the CLO in a Rhythms-like move by giving it a put option on $113 million of its stock.